memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 > **Note:** If you're also using the Nordic toolchain installer to install Zephyr, you won't find the `stm32c031c(4-6)tx-pinctrl.dtsi` locally, since `hal_stm32` is not included in the installation.
 Check the [STM32 HAL on GitHub](https://github.com/zephyrproject-rtos/hal_stm32) until we solve this problem in the next article.

-> **Note:** `/omit-if-no-ref/` is used to tell the devicetree generator that no code should be generated for the node in case it is not referenced in the devicetree.
-This avoids adding unnecessary content to the devicetree since `pinctrl` nodes are only used when referenced.
+> **Note:** `/omit-if-no-ref/` is used to tell the Devicetree generator that no code should be generated for the node in case it is not referenced in the Devicetree.
+This avoids adding unnecessary content to the Devicetree since `pinctrl` nodes are only used when referenced.

 On the STM32, the RX and TX functionality for `USART2` can only be selected via a pin's alternative function and is therefore not available on all pins.
 Instead of providing macros for all combinations, in the node approach, you'll find predefined _nodes_ for all pins and functions, e.g., for `USART2_TX` the following nodes exist in `stm32c031c(4-6)tx-pinctrl.dtsi`.